easybuilders/easybuild-tutorial/docs/2021-isc21/jsc.md

 We expect members of the support team to contribute to software installations since it is common that application software requires specific knowledge to be installed and tested appropriately.
-We provide a special development stage with the latest toolchains for the support team where they can prepare their easyconfig files for inclusion in the upgrade.
-Once a software package has been successfully built and tested, it is added to a *Golden* repository to be used for the stage upgrade.
+A common workflow is to create a personal installation of a package that can be tweaked, then a group installation for others to try out.
+Once a software package has been successfully built and tested, it is added to a *Golden* repository to be used in production.

 The default stage visible to users is controlled by a symbolic link.
 Stage upgrades are prepared in a separate environment